The New Hampshire Chicken is a hardy, yet friendly bird that closely resembles the Rhode Island Red.

 This also makes them exceptional pets and fun to watch foraging around your backyard or garden.

 Because New Hampshire chickens are easy to care for, they have become the ideal choice for first-time chicken keepers.

 Give them a secure coop, a nutritious feed, and with some friendly interaction, you’ll have a confident and healthy bird.

 While a New Hampshire chicken is wonderful around their keepers, they are not shy about getting their grub first.

-A New Hampshire hen may bully a quieter chicken breed during feeding and treat time but you can prevent disharmony in the flock by placing a few bowls of food around the coop to allow each chicken access to their meal without a squabble.
+A New Hampshire hen may exhibit aggressive behavior and bully a quieter chicken breed during feeding and treat time but you can prevent disharmony in the flock by placing a few bowls of food around the coop to allow each chicken access to their meal without a squabble.